middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - The `pg` adapters (`clientPg`, `clientPgPool`) now map `config.username` to `user`; previously `pg` ignored `username` and fell back to `PGUSER`. `clientPostgres` keeps `username`.
 - The `pg` adapters now attach an `error` listener.
 An unexpected disconnect is logged and the client is reconnected on the next invocation instead of crashing the process.
 - `ssl()` no longer relaxes hostname verification; pass `servername` when connecting through a CNAME, `ssl(ca, { servername: 'db.cluster-id.us-east-1.rds.amazonaws.com' })` **Breaking Change**
+- Every `@middy/rds/certificates/<region>` subpath now ships a `.d.ts` (the export is a `string`), so the import type-checks without a module declaration
+- `ssl(ca, { servername })` now also sets `checkServerIdentity` bound to `servername`, because `pg` overwrites `servername` with the connection host after merging the ssl object.
+Previously a `pg` connection through a CNAME still failed hostname verification
 - Concurrent invocations that both find the cached client flagged broken now share one reconnect.
 Previously the second reconnect could close the client the cache kept, so every later invocation received a closed client
-- Under `executionModeDurableContext` a connection held by an invocation that threw (durable execution skips `onError`) is now released, and with `cacheExpiry: 0` closed, at the start of the next invocation
+- Under `executionModeDurableContext` a connection held by an invocation that threw (durable execution skips `onError`) is now released, and with `cacheExpiry: 0` closed, at the next durable invocation on the same execution environment
+- `cacheKeyExpiry[cacheKey]` now overrides `cacheExpiry` everywhere: previously only the cache lookup honoured it, so `cacheExpiry: 0` with a per-key `-1` still closed the shared connection after every invocation, and the reverse never closed it
+- With `internalKey` and a positive `cacheExpiry` the connection is no longer refreshed in the background, which replayed the first invocation's token forever; the entry expires and the next invocation reconnects with its own token
+- A reconnect that fails after a refresh already replaced its cache entry no longer drops the refresh's entry, so the next invocation reuses the refreshed connection instead of reconnecting
+- With `cacheExpiry: 0` a failed connect no longer logs a `cleanup error` from `onError` when another middleware has already populated `context.middyContext`

 ### [rds-signer](/docs/middlewares/rds-signer)